risc0/risc0/examples/bevy/README.md

 This code demonstrates a minimal example of how to use the [bevy] game engine inside the RISC Zero [zkVM].

+## Performance

+Game engines like Bevy can be computationally intensive when run inside a zkVM.
+For faster development and testing, we recommend running this example on [Bonsai] or using the [`DEV_MODE`][DEV_MODE].

 ## Quick Start

 First, follow the [examples guide] to install dependencies and check out the correct version of the example.